Skip to main content

 1. When the net amount of the turnover in the immediately preceding tax period is equal to or less than 10 million euros and with an average workforce in said period of less than 50 people:

-1. Entities may deduct 15 percent of the investments that are actually made in the constitution of subsidiaries or permanent establishments in the Kingdom of Morocco, in the Islamic Republic of Mauritania, in the Republic of Senegal, in the Republic of Gambia, in the Republic of Guinea Bissau and in the Republic of Cape Verde, provided that these entities carry out economic activities in said territories within the period 1 year from the moment of investment.
+1. Entities may deduct 15 percent of the investments actually made in the establishment of subsidiaries or permanent establishments in the Kingdom of Morocco, the Islamic Republic of Mauritania, the Republic of Senegal, the Republic of Gambia, the Republic of Guinea Bissau and the Republic of Cape Verde, provided that these entities carry out economic activities in said territories within 1 year from the time of the investment.
 The application of the deduction will require:

-• That the entity, alone or jointly with other entities with tax domicile in the Canary Islands, holds a percentage of participation in the capital or equity of the subsidiary of at least 50 percent , and
+• That the entity alone or jointly with other entities with tax domicile in the Canary Islands holds a percentage of participation in the capital or in the equity of the subsidiary of at least 50 percent , and

-• That the investment in said investee entity or permanent establishment is maintained for a period of at least 3 years.
+• That the investment in said participating entity or permanent establishment is maintained for a period of at least 3 years.

-2. Entities may deduct 15 percent on the amount paid for multi-year projection propaganda and advertising expenses for product launches, opening and prospecting of markets abroad and attendance at fairs, exhibitions and similar events, including in this case those held in Spain on an international basis.
+2. Entities may deduct 15 percent of the amount paid for multi-year advertising and publicity expenses for product launches, opening and prospecting markets abroad and attendance at fairs, exhibitions and similar events, including in this case those held in Spain with an international character.

 3. Applicable limits

-• Under no circumstances may the increased limits of article 94.1 be applied to this . b) of Law 20/1991.
-The reason is that, as already indicated in section 1.2.2, although this deduction is similar to the deduction for export activities included in article 26 of Law 61/1978, it is worth remembering that said deduction was repealed as a consequence of Decision C (2006) 444 final, of March 22, 2006, in which it was declared as State aid not compatible with the common market.
+• In no case may the increased limits of article 94.1. b) of Law 20/1991 be applied to this deduction is that, as already indicated in section 1.2.2, although this deduction is similar to the deduction for export activities included in article 26 of Law 61/1978, it should be remembered that this deduction was repealed as a result of Decision C (2006) 444 final, of 22 March 2006, in which it was declared as State aid incompatible with the common market.